DEVOTIONALS

 discover that God has given us a desire, and the ability to encourage

-listed in the meditation section above?
-Do you have your own
+requirements listed in the meditation section above?

-living the Christian life?
-Do you have a new righteousness
+– Do I have a new righteousness that I have

-that you fabricated, or is it a gift from God?
+fabricated myself, or is it a gift from God?

 Pray,